 From SLC, head south on I-15 and take exit 284 towards Timpanogos Cave and Alpine, UT.
 Drive past the fee booth, then follow the signs for Tibble Fork Reservoir.
 The fee is $6 for a 1-3 day pass, or free if you have a National Park Pass.
-The trail starts at the dam, so you can either park there or if it is full, park in the main lot.
+Park in the main parking lot for Tibble Fork – the trail starts at the far east end at the gate.
 There are restrooms in the main lot.

 Time: 2-4 hours